Germany's incoming government signs three-party coalition deal | DW | 07.12.2021

 The move comes a day after the Greens voted to approve the coalition deal, the last party to do so.

-Germany's incoming chancellor, Olaf Scholz, is due to be elected and sworn in as Angela Merkel's successor on Wednesday.
+Germany's incoming chancellor, Olaf Scholz, is due to be elected and sworn in as Angela Merkel's successor this week.

 DW's chief political editor Michaela Kuefner noted that with the signing of the coalition deal, "this is the moment the post-Merkel Era begins for real."